powerapi-ng/powerapi-ng.github.io/pages/sensor/hwpc.md

 group that will contains RAPL events.
 If you want to use the sensor with the other **powerapi** tools, you have to name this group `rapl`.

-The following event may be available depend on your CPU architecture:
+The following events may be available depend on your CPU architecture:

 - `RAPL_ENERGY_PKG` : whole CPU socket power consumption
 - `RAPL_ENERGY_DRAM` :RAM power consumption